I’m not 18. Can I still apply?

 What qualifications do I need to hold to apply?

-To apply for the Police Constable Degree Apprenticeship (PCDA), you need to hold a Level 3 qualification (such as an A Level) or have relevant military experience (completed the minimum term of service, usually 4 years)
+To apply for the Police Constable Degree Apprenticeship (PCDA), you need to hold a Level 3 qualification (such as an A Level) or have relevant military experience (completed the minimum term of service, usually 4 years) and possess the ability to achieve a Level 6 degree qualification.

 Do I need a driving licence to apply?